OleksandraAdamenk0/UCODE_UCHAT/Guidelines/GIT_TEAMWORK.md

 Key principles for using Git and GitHub to address typical issues and conflicts in collaborative project work.

+---

+## Summary

+* Check the current branch - `git branch`

+* Switch to a different branch - `git checkout branch-name`

+* Sync with the remote repository - `git pull origin main`

+* Create a new branch for a feature or change - `git checkout -b branch-name`

+* Stage changes - `git add .`

+* Commit changes with a message -` git commit -m "Descriptive message about changes"`

+* Push changes to the remote repository - `git push origin branch-name`

+Note: Do **NOT** push to the main branch

+---

 ## Core Principles

 ### Syncing with the Remote Repository